-- Let the bird hang out on top of his cage.
+- Let the bird hang out on top of the cage.
 Place your arm on the cage top in front of the bird.
 Don’t move your arm; just let it lie there.
-Do this a few times until the bird is familiar with your arm in his space.
+Do this a few times until the bird is familiar with your arm being in his space.

 - Next, offer his very favorite treat with your other hand in a way that requires him to lean over your reclining arm.
-Gradually move the treat farther away until he is forced to step up onto your arm to retrieve it.
-Give him lots of praise and lots of treats for doing this.
+Gradually move the treat farther away until the bird must step up onto your arm to retrieve it.
+Give him lots of praise and treats for doing this.

 - Practice this lesson several times before adding the cue “step up.”

-- Once he is totally comfortable standing on your arm, raise it a few inches.
+- Once the bird is totally comfortable standing on your arm, raise it a few inches.
 Continue with this exercise until he is stepping up on cue.

-It’s important to take your time as you work through these steps with your birds.
+It’s important to take your time as you work through these steps with your bird.
 Never rush these steps, as it will damage the trust you are building.

 Bird body language